 Is your company’s revenue stream – or your own – stalemated or sliding backward?
 Conduct a root cause analysis that considers the quality of your team translation skills.

-Chances are there are serious gaps which need to be addressed and improved, throughout your entire team.
+Chances are there are serious gaps in your team translation skills.
+These will need to be addressed and improved, throughout your entire team.
 Improvement in this area will positively impact your business outcomes.